Eluder-based Regret for Stochastic Contextual MDPs: Abstract

 \section{Abstract}

-We present the UC$^3$RL algorithm for regret minimization in Stochastic Contextual MDPs (CMDPs).
-The algorithm operates under the minimal assumptions of realizable function class, and access to offline least squares and log loss regression oracles.
-Our algorithm is efficient (assuming efficient offline regression oracles) and enjoys an $ \widetilde{O}(H^3 \sqrt{T \abs{S} \abs{A}(\log \brk{\abs{\F}/\delta} + \log \brk{\abs{\Fp}/ \delta} )}) $ regret guarantee, with $T$ being the number of episodes, $S$ the state space, $A$ the action space, $H$ the horizon, and $\Fp$ and $\F$ are finite function classes, used to approximate the context-dependent dynamics and rewards, respectively.
-To the best of our knowledge, our algorithm is the first efficient and rate-optimal regret minimization algorithm for CMDPs, which operates under the general offline function approximation setting.
+We present the E-UC$^3$RL algorithm for regret minimization in Stochastic Contextual Markov Decision Processes (CMDPs).
+The algorithm operates under the minimal assumptions of realizable function class and access to \emph{offline} least squares and log loss regression oracles.
+Our algorithm is efficient (assuming efficient offline regression oracles) and enjoys a regret guarantee of $ \widetilde{O}(H^3 \sqrt{T |S| |A|d_{\mathrm{E}}(\mathcal{P}) \log (|\mathcal{F}| |\mathcal{P}|/ \delta) )}) $ , with $T$ being the number of episodes, $S$ the state space, $A$ the action space, $H$ the horizon, $\mathcal{P}$ and $\mathcal{F}$ are finite function classes used to approximate the context-dependent dynamics and rewards, respectively, and $d_{\mathrm{E}}(\mathcal{P})$ is the Eluder dimension of $\mathcal{P}$ w.r.t the Hellinger distance.
+To the best of our knowledge, our algorithm is the first efficient and rate-optimal regret minimization algorithm for CMDPs that operates under the general offline function approximation setting.
+In addition, we extend the Eluder dimension to general bounded metrics which may be of independent interest.